 Below are 5 steps to take to help you grow your Instagram profile.
 At the end you will find an Instagram Health Check to download.
-This will help you define your customer base and Create Engaging Instagram Content.

 You can optimise your profile for your audience.
 Instagram considers both your name and username in any search related queries.
 It is likely that your username will be your business name, so make sure your name has your title or industry in your name field.

 Your bio should clearly describe your business and should contain your business, location, contact details and website.
 You can also use hashtags in your Instagram bio.
 You can use this in different strategic ways: by location, industry or even your own hashtag.